 Boney M are the harmonious voices behind some of the most recognisable hits of the late 70’s and early 80’s.

 Their unique brand of glittering disco-pop, packed with sparkling synths, bumping beats and irresistible vocal hooks, propelled them to international fame as one of the biggest-selling pop groups in musical history.
-This month sees the 40th anniversary of one of their most famous recordings, the ever-popular Christmas single ‘Mary’s Boy Child’.
+In this retrospective, we take a look back at one of their most famous recordings, the ever-popular Christmas single ‘Mary’s Boy Child’.

 Watch Liz Mitchell perform ‘Mary’s Boy Child’ on ITV’s This Morning: